alvinylt/gopher/README.md

 # Gopher Indexing Client

 This Internet Gopher client written in the C programming language indexes directories and files.
-It is implemented in accordence with [RFC 1436](https://www.rfc-editor.org/rfc/rfc1436) for indexing directories and files.
+It is implemented in accordance with [RFC 1436](https://www.rfc-editor.org/rfc/rfc1436) for indexing directories and files.